mehmetartun/CSEN268-F24/README.md

 [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts)

-And under your project you will see
+And under your project, you will see

 [AppEngineService](/assets/images/ServiceAccountSetup.png)

 Open the item that says **App Engine Default Service Account** by clicking on the context menu on the right and selecting **Manage Keys**.

-In this page:
+On this page:

 [Add Key](/assets/images/AddKeyPage.png)